Monday, March 8, 2010

 30 A's in 30 Days – Mark Ellis

-Acquired: Traded as part of a three-team trade (incl. the Tampa Bay Devil Rays) by the Kansas City Royals to the Oakland A's (January 8, 2001).
+Acquired: Traded as part of a 3-team trade (including Tampa Bay Devil Rays) by the Kansas City Royals (January 8, 2001).

 Contract: Two years ($11M, total) with 2011 team option ($6M).